Shiseido: Company magazines

 The company began publishing company magazines in 1924, with Shiseido Monthly (Shiseido Geppo), which contained product advertisements and advice about cosmetics and fashion.
 Shiseido Monthly was replaced in 1933, with The Shiseido Graph (Shiseido Gurafu), and then renamed to Hanatsubaki in 1937.
 Shiseido Monthly and The Shiseido Graph featured photographs by Shinzo Fukuhara, the company's second president and a well-known photographer.

 Shiseido's public relations magazines are aimed at “inspiring a life of beauty and culture,” following the company's stated corporate ideal.

 International expansion

-In 1957, Shiseido began sales in Taiwan, closely followed by Singapore and Hong Kong.
+In 1957, Shiseido began distribution in Taiwan, closely followed by Singapore and Hong Kong.
 In 1962, Shiseido expanded to Hawaii; in 1965, it established Shiseido Cosmetics America.
+This was followed by distribution in New Zealand also in 1965.
+A production factory based in Auckland operated from the mid 1970s to 2009, producing products for Australia, Thailand, Singapore, Malaysia, Indonesia and Hawaii.

-European sales began with Italy in 1968, Oceania with New Zealand in 1971 and former USSR in 1992 with Russia.
+European sales began with Italy in 1968 and former USSR countries in 1992 with Russia.

 In 1985, Shiseido was the first company to produce sodium hyaluronate (hyaluronic acid/hyaluronan) from non-animal origin sources.